hello@onechair.io · @onechair_io on X

 The tweet

 I sit up in my chair.
-Like the kids say, I'm locked in 🔒.
+Like the kids say, I'm locked in.
 I'm clicking on Jason's tweet, reading the replies.
 How did he do it?
 I pull up Gemini and start investigating.
-A pattern emerges.
+I find a pattern.
 COVID-19 tests.
 PPP loans.
-It turns out government regulation creates a forced market dislocation.
+It turns out government regulation can sometimes create a forced market dislocation.
 If you move fast, have the right skillset and team, there's a business on the other side.

 Was there a modern equivalent, I wondered?
 I spent days digging, prompting Gemini like a maniac.
 Then I found it: the One Big Beautiful Bill Act, signed July 4, 2025.
-It included a provision eliminating Grad PLUS loans for all new graduate borrowers effective July 1, 2026.
-Unlimited federal borrowing would be replaced with hard caps, meaning the displaced loan origination would have to be absorbed by the private sector.
+Buried in the bill was a provision eliminating Grad PLUS loans for all new graduate borrowers, effective July 1, 2026.
+Unlimited federal borrowing would be replaced with hard caps.
+All that displaced lending?
+It would have to be absorbed by the private sector.
 Why was this being done?
 My best guess was that tuition inflation had gotten out of control — since 2006 the government had guaranteed unlimited borrowing for students up to cost of attendance, and tuition predictably spiraled.
 Now they were pulling the plug.

 The data I needed didn't exist.
-The feds track who enrolls in graduate school (IPEDS).
-They don't track what it actually costs.
-I'd have to collect it myself — from every university in the country.
+The Department of Education tracks who enrolls in graduate school via IPEDS, but they don't track what it actually costs.
+I'd have to collect it myself.
+From every university in the country.

-Collecting this data is the hardest class of scraping problem there is: Deep Traversal with Heterogeneous Targets.
+If you've ever done web scraping, you know this is the hardest version of the problem: Deep Traversal with Heterogeneous Targets.
 Standard scrapers fail here because every university presents the data differently.
 University A puts tuition in a PDF.
 University B uses a dynamic dropdown.
 University C splits it across three different Bursar pages.

 To get the cost of a single program at a single university you need to: